Learning Concept Embeddings for Efficient Bag-of-Concepts Densification: Experiments

 \subsubsection{Compared Systems}

-We compare our models with three prior methods: \begin{enumerate}[topsep=0pt] \itemsep0em \item \textbf{ESA} which computes the cosine similarity using the sparse BOC vectors. \item \textbf{WE$_{max}$} \& \textbf{WE$_{hung}$} which were proposed by \newcite{songunsupervised} for BOC densification using embeddings obtained from Word2Vec.
+We compare our models to three previous methods: \begin{enumerate}[topsep=0pt] \itemsep0em \item \textbf{\emph{ESA}} which computes the cosine similarity between target labels and instance documents using the sparse BoC vectors. \item \textbf{\emph{WE}$_{max}$} \& \textbf{\emph{WE}$_{hung}$} which were proposed by \shortciteA{songunsupervised} for BoC densification using embeddings obtained from Word2Vec.
 As the authors reported, we fix the minimum similarity threshold to 0.85.
 WE$_{max}$ finds the best match for each concept, while WE$_{hung}$ utilizes the Hungarian algorithm to find the best concept-concept alignment on one-to-one basis.
-Both mechanisms have polynomial time complexity. \end{enumerate}
+Both mechanisms have polynomial degree time complexity. \end{enumerate}